CyberFlameGO/svnpython/Doc/c-api/conversion.rst

   depends on the underlying platform.

 The following functions provide locale-independent string to number conversions.

+.. cfunction:: double PyOS_ascii_strtod(const char *nptr, char **endptr)

+   Convert a string to a :ctype:`double`.
+This function behaves like the Standard C function :cfunc:`strtod` does in the C locale.
+It does this without changing the current locale, since that would not be thread-safe.

+   :cfunc:`PyOS_ascii_strtod` should typically be used for reading configuration files or other non-user input that should be locale independent.

+   See the Unix man page :manpage:`strtod(2)` for details.

+   .. deprecated:: 3.1
+      Use :cfunc:`PyOS_string_to_double` instead.

 .. cfunction:: double PyOS_string_to_double(const char *s, char **endptr, PyObject *overflow_exception)